usnistgov/FederalProfile-8259A/_Technical/logical.md

 - Ability to securely interact with authorized external, third-party systems.
 - Ability to allow for the user/organization to establish the circumstances for when information sharing from the device and/or through the device interface will be allowed and prohibited.
 - Ability to establish automated information sharing to approved identified parties/entities.
-- Ability to identify when the external user's system meets the required security requirements for a connection.
+- Ability to identify when the external system meets the required security requirements for a connection.
+- Ability to establish secure communications with internal systems when the device is operating on external networks.

 ## Interface Control